wso2/docs-is/en/docs/guides/identity-verification/idvp-ui.md

 }
 ```

-2. ### Create a metadata.json file
+### Step 2: Create a metadata.json file

-The metadata.json file contains the UI metadata that is required for rendering the dynamically generated content.
-Currently, this file is used when rendering the
+The `metadata.json` file contains the UI metadata that is required for rendering the dynamically generated content.
+Currently, this file is used when rendering the follwing:

 - Configuration section in the IDV Provider creation wizard in the console.
 - Settings section in the IDV Provider edit page in the console.
-- Configuration Properties section in the IDV Provider create/edit pages in the management console.
+- Configuration Properties section in the IDV Provider add/edit pages in the management console.

 The UI metadata defines what content needs to be rendered, how it should be structured, and what validations need to be performed.

 **Structure**

-The metadata.json file should contain the following structure.
+The `metadata.json` file should contain the following structure.

 ```
 {
     "common": {